davidkelley/cross-account-codepipeline/README.md

 ![Diagram](.github/images/diagram.png "Cross-Account CodePipeline Diagram")

 Cross-account CodePipeline artifacts also have their ACL modified by a Lambda function to ensure the deployer account can access them in subsequent actions within the pipeline.
+For example, this would allow you to use the outputs of one CloudFormation deployment in one target account, as the parameters in another deployment in a separate account.

-When implementing cross-account pipelines, a macro is provided (as demonstrated in the example template) to enable you to alias accounts with the target IAM role arns; enabling templates to refer to target accounts by alias, as opposed to any hardcoded account IDs.
-The configuration of this is documented below.
+This template also creates a CloudFormation macro (as demonstrated in the example template) to enable you to alias accounts with the target IAM role arns; enabling templates to refer to target accounts by alias, as opposed to using hardcoded account IDs.
+Configuring aliases and the macro is documented below.

-Where possible, roles and policies are locked down to ensure that objects are secured and encrypted.
+Wherever possible, roles and policies are locked down to ensure that objects are secured and encrypted providing only access to required resources. _Therefore, depending on your use case, you may discover that the deployed CloudFormation execution role has insufficient permissions, so you will need to update these as necessary._

 ## Getting Started

-Before doing anything, create an `aliases.json` file, which contains a map between logical account names, such as "Dev", "Staging" and "Production", with the associated AWS Account IDs, as described in the example below.
+_Clone this repository._ Before doing anything else, create an `aliases.json` file, which contains a map between logical account names, such as "Dev", "Staging" and "Production", with the associated AWS Account IDs, as described in the example below.

 ```json
 {